DSSGxUK/s22_buckinghamshire/README.md

   3. CCIS [CCIS_Schema](https://www.gov.uk/government/publications/nccis-management-information-requirement)
   4. KS4 [KS4_Schema](https://explore-education-statistics.service.gov.uk/find-statistics/key-stage-4-destination-measures/2019-20#releaseHeadlines-charts)

-In addition, we want to allow data on *characteristics* and *ks2*.
-This has not been supported yet, but would fill in features we are passing to the model for training.
+In addition, we allow data on *characteristics* and *ks2*, since these can be used as features for the model before the student enters year 11.

 **Points to remember**:
   1. Please ensure files are in CSV format only
   2. Currently columns are renamed to `snake_case` (lowercase with spaces as _).
-You may need to add more columns to the renaming dictionary if your columns have changed or are different.
-     You can find the renaming dictionary in the `src` directory in the `[TYPE]_utils.py` file where `[TYPE]` refers to whatever your data type is.
-Note *ks2* and
+We suggest first you try to make your column names match the schemas in the `example_data/raw` folder.
+If you instead want to change the columns the code can process, you'll need to add entries to the renaming dictionary.
+You can find the renaming dictionary in the `src/constants/[TYPE]_constants.py` file where `[TYPE]` refers to whatever your data type is.
+The *ks2* renaming dictionary is in `src/constants/ks_constants.py` and the *characteristics* renaming dictionary is the same as the CCIS renaming dictionary in `src/constants/ccis_constants.py`.
+After renaming columns please run `python ./generate_params.py` from your `scripts` folder.
+See [Chaning Any Other Parameters](#changing-any-other-parameters) for more details on how to do this.
-     *characteristics* will not currently show up in there.
   3. We assume that the CCIS datasets have a `month/year of birth` column with numeric month and year values in the form `[MONTH]/[YEAR]`.
 We don't use the date of birth column.
 You can safely remove it if there is concern about data sensitivity.
   4. No column names can include "__"!
 This is a special reserved character for our code.